You have the right to appeal your business rates if you are unhappy with them.

 If you disagree with the date on a completion notice

-If you have been served a completion notice on a new or altered building and you think that the building cannot reasonably be expected to be completed by the date shown on the notice, you can appeal to the Valuation Tribunal.
+If you have been served a completion notice on a new or altered building and you believe the building cannot reasonably be completed by the date shown on the notice, you may appeal to the Valuation Tribunal.

-This should be done within four weeks of the date on which the notice was served.
+This must be done within four weeks of the date on which the notice was served.

-More information and application forms for appealing against a completion notice are available on the Valuation Tribunal website.
+More information and forms for appealing are available on the Valuation Tribunal website.